gregjoy1/redical/docs/commands/rdcl.evt_set.md

 This is useful for properties like `DESCRIPTION`, `LOCATION`, and `IMAGE` that can enrich event instances for re-consumption later for faster access to information instead.

 ##### [`SUMMARY` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.1.12)
-This property defines a short summary or subject for the calendar component.
+This property defines a short summary or subject for the calendar event.

 Example: `SUMMARY;LANGUAGE=en-US:Company Holiday Party`

 ##### [`DESCRIPTION` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.1.5)
-This property provides a more complete description of the calendar component than that provided by the "SUMMARY" property.
+This property provides a more complete description of the calendar event than that provided by the "SUMMARY" property.

 Example: `DESCRIPTION:This is a long description that exists on a long line.`

 ##### [`LOCATION` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.1.7)
-This property defines the intended venue for the activity defined by a calendar component.
+This property defines the intended venue for the activity defined by a calendar event.

 Example: `LOCATION;LANGUAGE=en:Germany`